-Areas which demonstrate matched defects in CBV and MTT represent the unsalvageable infarct core, whereas areas which have prolonged MTT but preserved CBV are considered to be the ischemic penumbra 9.
+Areas that demonstrate matched defects in CBV and MTT represent the unsalvageable infarct core, whereas areas that have prolonged MTT but preserved CBV are considered to be the ischemic penumbra 9.

 These factors will be discussed further separately.
 See CT perfusion.

 may identify thrombus within an intracranial vessel, and may guide intra-arterial thrombolysis or clot retrieval